lucalista/shinestacker/README.md

 # Focus stacking with image batches

 based on [Laplacian pyramids method](https://github.com/sjawhar/focus-stacking) implementation by Sami Jawhar.
-The origina code was used under permission of the author.
+The original code was used under permission of the author.

 **Resources:**